Glareone/AZ-900-Microsoft-Azure-Fundamentals/README.md

 <details>
 <summary>Module 8: Azure Locks.</summary>

+**Similar to the Policies.
+Applied to the upper scope, all resources within the scope will inherit all attached locks**

 Azure Locks prevent users in your organization from accidentally deleting or modifying critical resources.
 And currently there are two options available.